-Instead of traditional seafood paella, try a this simple Chicken & Chorizo Paella recipe.
-This hearty family dinner for four is a flavorful, one pot meal with chicken, Spanish sausage and saffron rice.
+Instead of traditional seafood paella, try this simple One Pot Chicken & Chorizo Paella recipe.
+This hearty family dinner is a flavorful, one-pot meal with chicken, Spanish sausage and saffron rice.

 I make this recipe a lot all year round and we never, ever tire of it!
 It’s one of those dishes that I make for family and friends when they come for dinner and I have yet to have someone have it and not ask for the recipe.

-- 1 teaspoon Pinch of Saffron Strands or ½ turmeric
+- 1 teaspoon Saffron or ½ teaspoon turmeric

 - 3 tbsp oil

 - 1 large onion chopped